Pradip-p/E-Health-Care/README.md

 </ul>

 ## Installation
 The Code is written in Python 3.7.0.
 If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
-To install the required packages and libraries, run this command in the project directory after cloning the repository:
-Use the  [docker](https://docs.docker.com/docker-for-windows/install/) to install requirements file.

 <ul>
 <li><p><b>python manage.py migrate</b></p></li>